Azure/azure-sdk-for-net/sdk/storage/Microsoft.Azure.WebJobs.Extensions.Storage.Queues/README.md

 ## Key concepts

+### Using Queue trigger

+The queue storage trigger runs a function as messages are added to Azure Queue storage.

+Please follow the [tutorial](https://docs.microsoft.com/azure/azure-functions/functions-bindings-storage-queue-trigger?tabs=csharp) to learn about how to listen to queues in Azure Functions.

 ### Using Queue binding

+Azure Functions can create new Azure Queue storage messages by setting up an output binding.

 Please follow the [binding tutorial](https://docs.microsoft.com/azure/azure-functions/functions-bindings-storage-queue-output?tabs=csharp) to learn about using this extension for producing messages into queues in Azure Functions.

-### Using Queue trigger

-Please follow the [tutorial](https://docs.microsoft.com/azure/azure-functions/functions-bindings-storage-queue-trigger?tabs=csharp) to learn about how to listen to queues in Azure Functions.

 ## Examples